 Exit 4 departs Interstate 80 westbound for Hillcrest Road at the portal to the Yerba Island tunnel.
 If you intend to exit the bridge at this point, slow down and prepare for a sharp left exit.
 This exit connects to two islands connected by an isthmus in the middle of the bay; they are part of San Francisco City and County.
 Parts of Treasure Island are being redeveloped now that military use has significantly reduced.
 Photos taken 07/06/07.

-Now inside the Yerba Island tunnel on Interstate 80 westbound, we are in the widest and tallest vehicle tunnels in country (in terms of diameter).
+Now inside the Yerba Island tunnel on Interstate 80 westbound, we are in one of the widest and tallest vehicle tunnels in country (in terms of diameter).
 The eastbound lanes are hidden from view on the lower deck.
 This tunnel was constructed at the same time the Bay Bridge itself was built.
+A dramatic view of the western span of the Bay Bridge awaits on the other side of this tunnel.
 Photo taken 11/26/04.

-Upon leaving the Yerba Buena Island tunnel, westbound Interstate 80 immediately connects to the suspension bridge, the western half of the span.
+Upon leaving the Yerba Buena Island tunnel, westbound Interstate 80 immediately connects to the western span, which is a suspension bridge.
 These photos show some of the towers along the San Francisco-Oakland Bay Bridge between the island and San Francisco.
 Originally, plans called for the lower deck to carry a double track railway and the top deck would carry cars.
 The configuration was changed in 1958, when the lower deck started to carry eastbound traffic and the upper deck carried westbound traffic.
 Eventually, with the construction of the Trans-Bay Tube, the Bay Area Rapid Transit (BART) trains cross the bay underwater, not on the cross-bay bridges.
 Photos taken 07/06/07.

 Westbound Interstate 80 signage for the first two San Francisco exits: Fremont Street (Exit 2C) and Harrison Street (Exit 2B to the Embarcadero).
 As shown by the sign arrangement here, the Harrison Street exit is a left exit, and it is the fastest way to reach the main tourist attractions along the Embarcadero and bayfront as well as some points downtown.
 In 2007, the Harrison Street exit was closed due to replacement of the James Lick Skyway and western approach structure.
 At this point, the Bay Bridge crosses the anchorage that marks the mid-point of the suspension bridge.
 Photos taken 04/06/09, 07/06/07, 11/29/04, and 11/26/04.